-You use the trusted device list to review the trusted devices that use your Apple ID.
+You use the Trusted Device list to review the trusted devices that use your Apple ID.
 You can review the specific model, serial number, and phone number associated with the device.
 You can check if Find My [device] is turned on and, if so, view the location of the device.
 You can check if iCloud backup is on and see the last time your device was backed up.
-You can check the cards associated with Apple Pay on the device and remove them.
+You can see the cards associated with Apple Pay on the device and remove them.
 You can also remove trusted devices when you no longer have or use them.

 On your Mac, choose Apple menu > System Preferences, click Apple ID.

 If you haven’t signed in to your Apple ID, click Sign In and type your Apple ID information.
 Follow the onscreen instructions.